-- Indy Free Tax Prep is a network of Volunteer Income Tax Assistance (VITA) sites provide through the United Way of Central Indiana that offer free tax preparation to individuals and families with a combined household income of $64,000 or less.
+- Indy Free Tax Prep is a network of Volunteer Income Tax Assistance (VITA) sites through the United Way of Central Indiana offering free tax preparation to individuals and families with a combined household income of $66,000 or less.
 If taxpayers are looking for services, dial 2-1-1 to find a nearby VITA location and schedule an appointment.
 If you have questions or want to volunteer, you can email firstname.lastname@example.org.

 - All tax deductions

 - Human services deduction - for Medicaid recipients staying at a care facility or hospital

 - Indiana partnership long term care policy premiums deduction

 - A $1,000 exemption for both you and your spouse (if married filing jointly), and for each dependent you are qualified to claim;

 - A $1,500 exemption for certain dependent children;

 - A $1,000 exemption for you and/or your spouse if you are age 65 or over;